enorsu/PythonDiskSpaceFiller/README.md

 # Disk Space Filler

- A simple tool to fill up disk space as much as you want
+A simple tool to fill up disk space as much as you want.

 ## Requirements

- Python 3.9+ or prebuild(probably outdated)
+- Python 3.9+ or prebuilt (probably outdated)

-## How to run?
+## How to Run

-Latest commit(recommended)
+### Latest Commit (Recommended)

-1. Clone this repo or just download it
+1. Clone this repo or just download it.
-2. Run the script(for example "python3 main.py")
+2. Run the script (for example: `python3 main.py`).

-Prebuilt(only for windows at this moment)
+### Prebuilt (Only for Windows at This Moment)

-1. Download <a href="https://github.com/enorsu/PythonDiskSpaceFiller/releases/download/v1.0.0/Filler.exe">this</a> and run it
+1. Download [this](https://github.com/enorsu/PythonDiskSpaceFiller/releases/download/v1.0.0/Filler.exe) and run it.

- ## Example uses
+## Example Uses

-For example if you want to sell a usb or something like that deleting the files isn't enough people can still recover them using other tools but if you use this tool to fill up the drive and then delete all the files then your original files are unrecovarable
+For example, if you want to sell a USB drive or something similar, simply deleting the files isn't enough.
+People can still recover them using various tools.
+However, if you use this tool to fill up the drive and then delete all the files, your original files become unrecoverable.